-This delicious garlic parmesan sauce ladled over tender chicken cutlets comes together in less than 30 minutes!
-It’s amazing served over mashed potatoes, noodles or zoodles!
+This delicious garlic parmesan chicken, with creamy sauce ladled over tender chicken cutlets, comes together in less than 30 minutes!
+It’s amazing served over mashed potatoes, noodles, or zoodles!

 Any sauce that’s like a savory gravy, you can count me in!
 The creamy texture of this sauce combined with a hefty dose of garlic makes this a dinner to remember!
 Bonus, it’s super quick to make!

 As I noted in the Parmesan Garlic Sauce & Wings I posted recently, those 2 flavors are a match made in heaven!
 For this dish, the chicken is cooked first followed by the sauce that will coat it.
-It’s delicious served on top of mashed potatoes, pasta or zoodles!
+Garlic parmesan chicken is delicious when served on top of mashed potatoes, pasta, or zoodles!

 What You’ll Need

 - All-Purpose Flour